codeship/screencast-storyboards/storyboards/django-bitbucket-dotcloud.md

-We're gonna deploy this application to dotCloud using the Codeship.
+We're going to deploy this application to dotCloud using Codeship.

 ![Codeship landingpage][screenshot-codefish-landingpage]

-Let's sign in to the Codeship with Bitbucket.
-The Codeship needs access to our Bitbucket repositories to be able to set them up. [scroll slowly] Let's allow access.
+Let's sign in to Codeship with Bitbucket.
+Codeship needs access to our Bitbucket repositories to be able to set them up. [scroll slowly] Let's allow access.

 ![Bitbucket OAuth][screenshot-oauth]

-We're back at the Codeship.
+We're back at Codeship.
 Now let's create our first project. [click create project button]

 ![Codeship welcome screen][screenshot-codeship-welcome]